 Once you know where you stand, you need to look at where you’re going, and how much you will need to save.
 What is achievable?
 You don’t want to set yourself up to fail by setting unrealistic savings goals.
 Though you may have a number in your head of the price of your ideal home, will you be able to get a mortgage for that much?
 Most mortgage lenders allow you to borrow up to four and a half times your household income.
 This may give you a ballpark idea of what you could potentially afford, and therefore how much of a deposit you need to save.

 Every person is different, so saving goals can differ vastly.
 For some, you can move in with your parents and save money on rent, for others that is not an option, and you may need to look at cutting other expenses where possible or looking at how to create additional income.
 Are there any monthly subscriptions you haven’t used in the last six months - gyms, meal subscriptions, now tv, that you could save a bit of money on without missing out?
-We have some other great articles on saving here and here, but some simple saving tips that may help are:
+You can learn more about how to save for a deposit in our latest blog and read our saving tips for my young self, but here are some additional simple saving tips that may help:

 • Apply ratios to your income.
 A typical one used to be 50% towards your home expenses, 30% towards fun and lifestyle, and 20% for savings.
 This isn’t always practical now.
 However, making the decision to always pay a portion of your salary into savings will help set a good monetary habit and over time build a good savings fund.